danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 I moved the whole thing into a Markdown file and asked Claude to organize it.
 It read through every item, inferred the nature of each one, and sorted them into categories — Active, Business Priority, Tech Debt, Product Backlog, and others.
 Items that were just a raw Slack URL got expanded into a clear one-line description with the link preserved as a reference.
 Related items that I'd logged separately got grouped together.

 But the real value isn't the one-time organization — it's the ongoing maintenance.
-When something new comes up, I can point the AI assistant to the Slack discussion and say "add this to the TODO."
+When something new comes up, I can point my AI assistant to the Slack discussion and say "add this to the TODO."
 The assistant reads the thread, understands the context, writes up a well-worded item, and places it in the appropriate category.
 When I finish something, I tell it and it removes the item.

-The document went from an overwhelming wall of text I couldn't make sense of to a structured reference.
-It's a living document that stays organized without me having to do the organizing.
+The document went from an overwhelming dump of unsorted notes to a structured reference.
+It's now a living document that stays organized without me having to do the organizing.

 ## Rewriting Project Documentation